GaijinEntertainment/daScript/doc/source/stdlib/detail/strings.rst

 .. |function-strings-resize| replace:: to be documented

-.. |function-strings-reverse| replace:: to be documented
+.. |function-strings-reverse| replace:: Return reversed string

-.. |function-strings-slice| replace:: to be documented
+.. |function-strings-slice| replace:: Return all part of the strings starting at start and ending by end.
+Start can be negative (-1 means "1 from the end").

-.. |function-strings-starts_with| replace:: to be documented
+.. |function-strings-starts_with| replace:: returns `true` if the beginning of the string `str` matches the string `cmp`; otherwise returns `false`

 .. |function-strings-string| replace:: to be documented

-.. |function-strings-strip| replace:: to be documented
+.. |function-strings-strip| replace:: Strips white-space-only characters that might appear at the beginning or end of the given string and returns the new stripped string.

-.. |function-strings-strip_left| replace:: to be documented
+.. |function-strings-strip_left| replace:: Strips white-space-only characters that might appear at the beginning of the given string and returns the new stripped string.

-.. |function-strings-strip_right| replace:: to be documented
+.. |function-strings-strip_right| replace:: Strips white-space-only characters that might appear at the end of the given string and returns the new stripped string.

 .. |function-strings-to_char| replace:: to be documented